tdiprima/pytorch-deep-learning-course/README.md

 This repo is based on the Comprehensive 25-Hour Program, which I participated in some time ago.

-This repository includes READMEs for subdirectories, brought to you by Claude Code.
+The READMEs in the subdirectories are brought to you by Claude Code.

 ## Master PyTorch for Deep Learning in Just One Day